With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Family Preservation Services Charlottesville Office is a mental health treatment center in Albemarle County, VA, located at 1410 Incarnation Drive, Suite 205-a, 22901 zip code area.
 Family Preservation Services Charlottesville Office provides outpatient treatment.
-Family Preservation Services Charlottesville Office offers cognitive behavioral therapy, couples/family therapy and dialectical behavior therapy to young adults, children / adolescents and seniors 65 or older.
+Family Preservation Services Charlottesville Office offers cognitive behavioral therapy, individual psychotherapy and dialectical behavior therapy to adults, seniors 65 or older and children / adolescents.
 Additional services at Family Preservation Services Charlottesville Office consist of court-ordered outpatient treatment.

-Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health treatment clinic in Charlottesville City County, Virginia, located at 310 Old Ivy Way, Suite 104, 22903 zip code.
+Learn MoreUva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine is a mental health facility in Charlottesville City County, VA, located at 310 Old Ivy Way, Suite 104, 22903.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides outpatient treatment.
-Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides group therapy, psychotropic medication and individual psychotherapy to children / adolescents.
+Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine provides group therapy, individual psychotherapy and psychotropic medication to children / adolescents.
 Uva Child/adolescent Psychiatry Clinic Department Of Psychiatric Medicine also supports children/adolescents with serious emotional disturbance.

-Learn MoreDual Recovery Center is a mental health clinic in Charlottesville City County, Virginia, located at 100 Burnet Street, 22902 zip code.
-Dual Recovery Center offers outpatient treatment.
-Dual Recovery Center provides group therapy, activity therapy and integrated dual diagnosis disorder treatment to adults, young adults and seniors 65 or older.
+Learn MoreDual Recovery Center is a mental health clinic in Charlottesville City County, VA, located at 100 Burnet Street, 22902.
+Dual Recovery Center provides outpatient treatment.
+Dual Recovery Center offers individual psychotherapy, activity therapy and group therapy to adults, young adults and seniors 65 or older.
 Dual Recovery Center also supports people requiring dual diagnosis treatment.
-Some other services provided by Dual Recovery Center include psychosocial rehabilitation services, diet and exercise counseling and supported housing.
+Additional services offered at Dual Recovery Center include supported housing, psychosocial rehabilitation services and case management.

-Learn MoreRegion Ten Community Services Board Children And Family Services is a mental health clinic in Charlottesville City County, VA, located at 500 Old Lynchburg Road, 22903 zip code.
-Region Ten Community Services Board Children And Family Services provides outpatient treatment, telemedicine/telehealth and partial hospitalization/day treatment.
-Region Ten Community Services Board Children And Family Services offers trauma therapy, individual psychotherapy and psychotropic medication to children / adolescents.
+Learn MoreRegion Ten Community Services Board Children And Family Services is a mental health treatment clinic in Charlottesville City County, Virginia, located at 500 Old Lynchburg Road, 22903 zip code.
+Region Ten Community Services Board Children And Family Services provides telemedicine/telehealth, outpatient treatment and partial hospitalization/day treatment.
+Region Ten Community Services Board Children And Family Services provides cognitive behavioral therapy, psychotropic medication and behavior modification to children / adolescents.
 Region Ten Community Services Board Children And Family Services also supports children/adolescents with serious emotional disturbance.
-More services at Region Ten Community Services Board Children And Family Services include court-ordered outpatient treatment, suicide prevention services and case management.
+Additional services provided by Region Ten Community Services Board Children And Family Services consist of family psychoeducation, suicide prevention services and case management.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.